reactjs/react.dev/src/content/reference/react/cache.md

 ### `cache(fn)` {/*cache*/}

-Call `cache` outside of any components to create a version of the function with caching.
+Call `cache` outside of any Components to create a version of the function with caching.

 ```js {4,7}
 import {cache} from 'react';